Hoy no me puedo levantar: Act Two

 Some years have passed, and Rulé's album has been a big hit.
 While Colate and Panchi smoke marijuana on the roof of El 33 they fantasize about Dalí and Laika ("'Eungenio' Salvador Dalí/Laika").
 Afterwards, Anselmo, Mario and Guillermo find them and tell them they are going to produce the theme of a TV show ("Aire").
 Colate goes back to his apartment and has a drug overdose ("Perdido en mi habitación").

 Some months later they all get together in El 33 to celebrate that their single "Aire" is a number one hit.
-Maria doesn't stay long because she has to work the next day and leaves, but she forgets her purse.
+Maria does not stay long because she has to work the next day and leaves, but she forgets her purse.
 When she returns she finds Mario making out with another girl, gets mad, and leaves.
 Mario writes a song for her, but Maria is offended by the song and they break up ("Cruz de Navajas").

 Mario goes to find Colate, but he is not at his apartment.
 When he is about to leave, Colate walks in with a bag of heroin in his hand.
 Mario tries to convince him to stop using drugs, and the two get into a fight ("Barco a Venus").
 Mario decides to become a solo artist and leaves the band ("El uno, el dos y el tres").

 Four years after the band won the contest, Maria shows up in El 33 looking for Mario, but he is not there.
 She and Anselmo talk about Mario's career and are depressed ("El 7 de septiembre").
 When Maria is leaving, Mario walks in and spend the night together ("Hijo de la Luna").

 On New Year's Eve of 1987, Maria, Anselmo, Colate, Panchi and Guillermo get together to celebrate ("Un año mas").
 Colate is very skinny and weak and leaves the party early.
 Colate goes to find Mario in his new apartment, but Mario refuses to talk to him and throws him out.
 The audience learns that Colate has AIDS and he wanted to say goodbye to Mario.
 Colate phones Ana, who is now pregnant and married, and says goodbye; afterwards Colate hangs himself in his apartment ("El fallo positivo").
 Panchi finds Colate's body and cries.
 Mario hears the news from Colate and feels very guilty and lonely ("Me cuesta tanto olvidarte").

 Mario goes to the cemetery, where he finds all his old friends.
 After they leave, Mario stays behind and Colate's ghost appears to him ("No es serio este cementerio").
 He tells Mario to go back to Madrid and form the band with Anselmo, instead of him, and get Maria back.
 Mario does this and goes back to El 33 to meet Maria ("La fuerza del destino" / "Vivimos siempre juntos" / Medley 2).